Turbocor Chiller Servicing & Maintenance

 Specifically designed for the heating, air conditioning, ventilation and refrigeration industry, the award-winning Turbomiser and a number of market variants achieve the highest overall efficiency for middle-market applications.

 - Download our 'TecH Note' for servicing Turbocor here.

 Operating principles differ significantly from conventional compression systems.
 The compressor's two-stage centrifugal impeller and spindle are levitated by a magnetic powered bearing, while the motor is powered by a DC inverter and the system is controlled by a sophisticated onboard microprocessor.

 Highly reliable, the Turbocor requires the relevant maintenance to keep it in peak condition, including servicing at regular intervals.

 With one moving part (the shaft and related impellers), the Turbocor appears deceptively simple on a mechanical level.
 However, the electronics and related support system are highly sophisticated and can be described as genuine space-age technology.

 Although it needs to be done less frequently than its counterparts due to enhanced reliability, servicing a Turbocor chiller is a job for the professionals.

-- “The principles behind the Turbocor are completely different to conventional compression systems.
-It must be serviced by specialists .”
-Roberto Mallozzi, MD, LH-plc
+Roberto Mallozzi, managing director of LH, points out: “The principles behind the Turbocor are completely different from conventional compression systems.
+It must be serviced by specialists.”